tanmaybasu/A-Sentence-Classification-Framework/README.md

         'tfidf' for TF-IDF based term weighting scheme

-The options of 'clf_opt' are available and the `default` is `s`:
+The options of 'clf_opt' are available and the `default` option is None:

         'lr' for Logistic Regression

         'ls' for Linear SVC

-        'n' for Naive Bayes
+        'n' for Multinomial Naive Bayes

         'r' for Random Forest